 Results 1–10 of 43 for "Press Release"X related to "ACT Raising Safe Kids program expands..."
-Refine Your Search Refine Your Search TopicChildren (12)Kids & the media (7)Teens (7)Emotional health (5)Stress (5) 27 more... [+] Safety & design (4)Sexuality (4)Education (3)Personality (3)Trauma (3)Workplace issues (3)Aging (2)Bullying (2)Lesbian, gay, bisexual, transgender (2)Marriage & divorce (2)Parenting (2)Violence (2)ADHD (1)Anxiety (1)Bipolar disorder (1)Hate crimes (1)Law & psychology (1)Learning & memory (1)Military (1)Money (1)Obesity (1)Sex (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2013 (5)2012 (8)2011 (16)2010 (11)Author/ContributorAnderson, Norman B. (2)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Gurwitch, Robin (1)Pea, Roy (1) 1 more... [+] Youngstrom, Eric (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
-Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychologists Celebrate the 4th Annual Psychology Day at the United NationsUniversal access to education to be addressed as major initiative.Press Release (March 2011)2.Social Networking’s Good and Bad Impacts on KidsSocial media such as Facebook present risks such as narcissistic tendencies, antisocial behaviors, anxiety and depression while also presenting benefits such as showing virtual empathy, learning how to socialize, and providing tools for teaching in compelling ways that engage young students.Press Release (August 2011)3.American Psychological Association Marks Mental Health Awareness Month with Focus on Children and MinoritiesAPA will spotlight a range of issues, including traumatic stress and suicide in youth, in recognition of Mental Health Awareness Month in May.Press Release (April 2013)4.Statement by Dr. Norman B. Anderson, September 11 anniversaryThe American Psychological Association is pleased to be working with Nickelodeon Productions and the Nick News team to provide educational and supplemental materials to their 9/11 anniversary broadcast.Press Release 5.9/11 Anniversary May Create Worries in Some KidsRobin H. Gurwitch gives advice to parents and other caregivers on ways to help children deal with their emotions and the media coverage following a traumatic event.Press Release (August 2011)6.Study: Impulsive Kids May Play More Video GamesImpulsive children with attention problems tend to play more video games, while kids in general who spend lots of time video gaming may also develop impulsivity and attention difficulties.Press Release (February 2012)7.Media Advisory: Advocacy Against Sexualization SummitExperts to discuss research, youth empowerment, media literacy.Press Release (April 2011)8.Young Children May Go Above and Beyond When Helping AdultsWhen it comes to helping, 3-year-olds may ignore an adult’s specific request for an unhelpful item and go out of their way to bring something more useful.Press Release (February 2013)9.The Kids Are All Right: Few Negative Associations With Moms' Return to Work Soon After Having ChildrenChildren whose mothers return to work before their offspring turn 3 are no more likely to have academic or behavioral problems than kids whose mothers stay at home.Press Release (October 2010)10.American Psychological Association Commends House Bill Aimed at Promoting More Positive Images for GirlsAPA commends Rep. Tammy Baldwin, D-Wisc. and Rep. Shelley Moore Capito, R-W.Va for introducing legislation aimed at helping young girls reject the negative media images targeting them while encouraging the media to offer healthier and more positive messages for all young people.Press Release (March 2010) Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicChildren (13)Kids & the media (6)Teens (6)Violence (6)Emotional health (5) 26 more... [+] Stress (5)Bullying (3)Education (3)Personality (3)Safety & design (3)Trauma (3)Workplace issues (3)Aging (2)Law & psychology (2)Lesbian, gay, bisexual, transgender (2)Marriage & divorce (2)Parenting (2)ADHD (1)Anxiety (1)Bipolar disorder (1)Hate crimes (1)Learning & memory (1)Military (1)Money (1)Obesity (1)Sex (1)Sexual abuse (1)Sleep (1)Suicide (1)Testing issues (1)Women & men (1)Hide detailsDocument TypePress ReleaseXYear2013 (9)2012 (8)2011 (16)2010 (9)Author/ContributorAnderson, Norman B. (2)Buckhalt, Joseph A. (1)Faden, Vivian B. (1)Gurwitch, Robin (1)Pea, Roy (1) 1 more... [+] Youngstrom, Eric (1)Hide details Results 1–10 of 43 Previous 1 2 3 ...
+Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Psychologists Celebrate the 4th Annual Psychology Day at the United NationsUniversal access to education to be addressed as major initiative.Press Release (March 2011)2.Social Networking’s Good and Bad Impacts on KidsSocial media such as Facebook present risks such as narcissistic tendencies, antisocial behaviors, anxiety and depression while also presenting benefits such as showing virtual empathy, learning how to socialize, and providing tools for teaching in compelling ways that engage young students.Press Release (August 2011)3.American Psychological Association Marks Mental Health Awareness Month with Focus on Children and MinoritiesAPA will spotlight a range of issues, including traumatic stress and suicide in youth, in recognition of Mental Health Awareness Month in May.Press Release (April 2013)4.Statement by Dr. Norman B. Anderson, September 11 anniversaryThe American Psychological Association is pleased to be working with Nickelodeon Productions and the Nick News team to provide educational and supplemental materials to their 9/11 anniversary broadcast.Press Release 5.9/11 Anniversary May Create Worries in Some KidsRobin H. Gurwitch gives advice to parents and other caregivers on ways to help children deal with their emotions and the media coverage following a traumatic event.Press Release (August 2011)6.Study: Impulsive Kids May Play More Video GamesImpulsive children with attention problems tend to play more video games, while kids in general who spend lots of time video gaming may also develop impulsivity and attention difficulties.Press Release (February 2012)7.Media Advisory: Advocacy Against Sexualization SummitExperts to discuss research, youth empowerment, media literacy.Press Release (April 2011)8.Young Children May Go Above and Beyond When Helping AdultsWhen it comes to helping, 3-year-olds may ignore an adult’s specific request for an unhelpful item and go out of their way to bring something more useful.Press Release (February 2013)9.The Kids Are All Right: Few Negative Associations With Moms' Return to Work Soon After Having ChildrenChildren whose mothers return to work before their offspring turn 3 are no more likely to have academic or behavioral problems than kids whose mothers stay at home.Press Release (October 2010)10.What Makes Us Happy: Marriage, Kids and Money?
+Well, Maybe...Harvard psychologist Daniel Gilbert, PhD, had the room in stitches as he bounded around the opening session stage, expounding on the secrets of happiness.Press Release (August 2010) Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 43 for "Press Release"X related to "ACT Raising Safe Kids program expands..."